Thutmose III: Mummy

-In his examination of the mummy, the anatomist Grafton Elliot Smith stated the height of Thutmose III's mummy to be 5 ft 3.58 in, but the mummy was missing its feet, so Thutmose III was undoubtedly taller than the figure given by Smith.
+In his examination of the mummy, the anatomist Grafton Smith stated the height of Thutmose III's mummy to be 5 ft 3.58 in, but the mummy was missing its feet, so Thutmose III was taller than the figure given by Smith.
 It resided in the Royal Mummies Hall of the Museum of Egyptian Antiquities, catalog number CG 61068, until April 2021 when the mummy was moved to National Museum of Egyptian Civilization along with those of 17 other kings and four queens in the Pharaohs' Golden Parade.